 H-1B employees may choose to pursue permanent residence in the United States.
 This is different from other visa categories, which require you to prove that you plan to return to your home country after your program ends.
 Because H-1B status enables you to come here with “dual intent,” many scholars believe that the H-1B offers an easier pathway to permanent residence than other visas do.

 If you are seeking H-1B status through IU, you are not subject to the U.S. Congress’s H-1B cap on the number of H-1B petitions.
 Universities, research organizations, and some nonprofit organizations are exempt from the cap.

 If you have been in the United States as a J-1 exchange visitor or J-2 dependent and are subject to the two-year home residency requirement, you have two options.
 Before you apply for an H-1B, you can either fulfill the requirement or have it waived.

 Your spouse and unmarried children who are under age 21 may qualify for H-4 dependent status.
 This means they can come to the United States with you.
 H-4 dependents can be part-time or full-time students.
 H-4 dependents qualify for in-state tuition rates at IU after they have been in Indiana for 12 consecutive months.

 In general H-4 dependents do not have work authorization.
-However, in some cases, an H-4 dependent can apply for work authorization if the H-1B spouse has an approved I-140 immigrant petition or has been granted H-1B status beyond six years under the AC21 Act.
+However, an H-4 dependent can apply for work authorization if the H-1B spouse has been granted H-1B status beyond six years under the AC21 Act with a Labor Certification application or I-140 petition that has been pending for more than one year.
 For more information see the USCIS H-4 FAQ page or contact us.

 View employment filing information